 I find there are two types of people in the workplace:

 1.)
 You may be sitting behind a desk at a company that employs hundreds, if not thousands of individuals in the exact same position, wondering how you will ever accomplish your goals in life, especially from a career perspective.

 2.)
 Maybe you are at a great company with a path to your dream job, that you can see yourself with for a long time, but your career path may take many years before you are making the kind of money that will make you happy financially.

-If you fall in the first category, then:
+If you fall into the first category, then:

 Start asking yourself if you enjoy the basis of your line of work and if you are able to reach fulfillment at your current company.
 If you can not see the end game, then you need to stop wasting your time and either find the company that can make this happen for you, or you need to create your ideal position.
 Time is not on your side… it is one of the only commodities you can never get back.
 Start planning immediately on how you can make money from your passions and interests.
 Look for a company that lines up with your ideals that offers the kind of work you are passionate about.
 If you don’t find it, well lucky for you!
 We are blessed to live in a time when creating a business and reaching customers is easier than ever, with the internet reaching over 3 billion people in the world.
 Don’t misunderstand what I just said… Starting a business may be the single most difficult thing you ever do, but reaching potential customers and making a name for yourself is much easier today than any other period of time.
 When starting a business, consider whether you can stay in your current position until financially it makes sense to focus on your business full time.
 If you are not able to stay in your current position, consider getting a “side hustle” to make up some of the difference in income if you were to leave your current job while you build your business.